smazzin/elevateheating/content/furnace-repair-and-maintenance.md

 ---
-title: "Furnace Repair & Maintenance | Beaverton, OR | Elevate Heating & Cooling, LLC"
+title: "Furnace Repair & Maintenance | Bethany, OR | Elevate Heating & Cooling, LLC"
-pagetitle: "Furnace Repair & Maintenance"
+pagetitle: "Furnace Repair & Maintenance Services in Bethany, OR"
 image: /images/keep-your-hvac-unit-in-great-condition.jpg
 description: Furnace not working or need furnace repair?
 We can help.
 Call Elevate Heating & Cooling now to schedule an appointment.
 ---

 # Keep Your Furnace in Working Order

-## Schedule furnace repair services in Beaverton, OR and surrounding Portland area.
+## Schedule furnace repair services in Bethany, OR and surrounding Portland area.

 As winter approaches, you want to be sure that your furnace is working as it should.
 We will keep your warm and cozy all winter.
 We provide furnace repair and furnace maintenance services.